susanpallmann/witches-and-wagers/README.md

 - [X] 09/04/21:

   * Caused and then fixed a weird error where cards kept flashing more than once.
+  * Continued breaking the larger function into pieces to figure out which specifically aren't working.
+     * returnPlayItems() is now working.

 - [X] 09/03/21: